 The two continuous assessment activities consist of a series of activities spread over the 2nd semester.
-For each individual continuous assessment activity, points will be awarded, which at the end of the 2nd semester will be converted to a mark which is weighted 30% of the mark for exam.
+For each individual continuous assessment activity, points will be awarded, which at the end of the 2nd semester will be converted to a mark which is weighted 33% of the mark for exam.

-Assessment activities Time placement / Credits Assessment

-frequency

-C. Attendance at teaching Continuously on the 2nd 20% of the Participation in the daily

-activities semester points quiz or attendance

-registration in Canvas.

-D. Task solution Continuously on the 2nd 80% of the The tasks compiled with

-semester points points in Canvas and when

-handed-in.
-An overview

-and a schedule will be

-available on Canvas at the

-beginning of the semester.
+Assessment activities Time placement / frequency Credits Assessment A. Attendance at teaching activities Continuously on the 2nd semester 33% of the points Participation in the daily quiz or attendance registration in Canvas.
+B. Task solution Continuously on the 2nd semester 67% of the points The tasks compiled with points in Canvas and when handed-in.
+An overview and a schedule will be available on Canvas at the beginning of the semester.

-•